ilyaguy/YiiElasticSearch/README.md

             },
             ...
         }

+    If --config is used, index is configured before create mapping.
+Config file must be valid JSON file.

     If --skipExisting is used, no action is performed if there's are already a mapping for this index.